eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ECA supports full integration with hardware roots of trust (HRoT) where available, and such integration is RECOMMENDED.
 ECA does not replace the need for HRoTs where the threat model must assume a compromised service provider, hypervisor or related platform risks.

-The choice of IFP pattern determines the source of the `IF` and the strength of the resulting security guarantee.
-The security of the ECA protocol's initial phase depends on the Attester proving possession of this secret `IF`, which is bound to the public **Boot Factor (`BF`)**.
+The choice of IFP pattern determines the source of the Instance Factor (IF) and the strength of the resulting security guarantee.
+The security of the ECA protocol's initial phase depends on the Attester cryptographically proving the property represented by the `IF`, which is bound to the public Boot Factor (BF).

 The three defined patterns are:

-**IFP Pattern A (Hardware-Rooted):** The `IF` is a secret value derived from a hardware root of trust (HRoT), such as a vTPM or TEE.
-This pattern provides the highest level of security, as it can mitigate threats from a compromised provider.
+**IFP Pattern A (Hardware-Rooted):** The `IF` represents a measurement or cryptographic quote from a hardware root of trust (HRoT), such as a vTPM or TEE.
+The Attester proves possession by generating this artifact, which the Verifier appraises against expected values (e.g., golden PCR measurements).
+This pattern provides the highest level of security.

-**IFP Pattern B (Orchestrator-Provisioned):** The `IF` is a secret provided by a trusted orchestrator through a secure channel, like instance metadata.
-This approach protects against network attackers but assumes the infrastructure provider is trusted.
+**IFP Pattern B (Orchestrator-Provisioned):** The `IF` is a one-time, instance-unique value delivered by a trusted orchestrator through a secure channel.
+The Verifier knows the expected value based on its provisioning request.
+This protects against network attackers but assumes the infrastructure provider is trusted.

-* **IFP Pattern C (Artifact-Based):** The `IF` is the entire content of a larger provisioned file (e.g., an `authorized_keys` file) that also contains the `BF`.
-This pattern is designed to address Trust-on-First-Use (TOFU) vulnerabilities in constrained environments.
+* **IFP Pattern C (Artifact-Based):**  The `IF` is the full content of a provisioned artifact (e.g., an `authorized_keys` file) that also contains the BF.
+The Verifier can reconstruct the expected IF because it generated the original artifact.
+This pattern addresses TOFU vulnerabilities in constrained environments.
+For security considerations with this pattern, see [](#impersonation-risk).

+In the case of re-attestation using ECA, see [](#stateful-re-attestation-for-long-running-instances).

 ## Minimal Deployment and Trust Chain Sketch (Pattern C) {#minimal-deployment-and-trust-chain-sketch-pattern-c}

 This section illustrates how ECA can be used even at a small, human-driven scale—such as by an individual developer—to provide cryptographic assurance for ephemeral instances without requiring complex infrastructure or hardware roots of trust, using `IFP Pattern C`.
-For security considerations with this pattern, see [](#impersonation-risk).

 In this sketch, the Instance Factor (IF) is an artifact-based secret such as the full content of an injected file containing the Boot Factor (BF).
 Mapped to RATS architecture roles, the laptop is the `Verifier`, the VM is the `Attester` and the individual developer acts effectively as the `Relying Party` (RP).